cmsj/cmsj.github.io/_posts/2010-12-14-old-and-new-mixing-irssi-and-iphones.md

+---
-Title: Old and new: Mixing irssi and iPhones for fun and no profit
+title: Old and new: Mixing irssi and iPhones for fun and no profit
-Date: 2010-12-14
+date: 2010-12-14
-Tags: FOSS Techie Ubuntu
+---

 Introduction
 ============